 This Green Power Bowl is full of plant-based goodness!
-Whole grains, tasty veggies, avocado, and a creamy cilantro lime sauce is all you need for a healthy and quick weeknight dinner.
+Whole grains, beans, tasty veggies, avocado, and a creamy cilantro lime sauce is all you need for a healthy and quick weeknight dinner.

 Bowls like this Green Power Bowl and my Mediterranean Bowl are some of my go-to meals for dinner because it’s easy to make and filled with plant-based goodness.